kingsdigitallab/bcc-11ty/frontend/accessibility/index.md

 ---
-title: "Accessibility Statement for BCC: Brightening the Covenant Chain"
+title: "Accessibility Statement for Brightening the Covenant Chain"
 ---

-This statement applies to the BCC: Brightening the Covenant Chain (https://bcc-dev.kdl.kcl.ac.uk/).
+This statement applies to the Brightening the Covenant Chain site (https://bcc-dev.kdl.kcl.ac.uk/).

 This website is run by [King's Digital Lab, King's College London (KDL)](https://kdl.kcl.ac.uk).
 We want as many people as possible to be able to use this website.
 For example, that means you should be able to: